davesteele/davesteele.github.io/_posts/2022-10-05-debian-watch-file-for-github-redux.markdown

     /mhogomchungu/@PACKAGE@/archive/refs/tags/(.*)\.tar\.gz

 If you are looking for a *tar.gz*, you may be done at this point.
-I am after a signed *tar.xz* file on the *Releases*, so lets remap the download url to point to that:
+I am after a signed *tar.xz* file on the *Releases* page, so lets remap the download url to point to that:

     format=4